bounswe/bounswe2018group10/README.md

 ## :rocket: Freelancer | Collaboration Platform

 This project is providing an environment for clients and freelancers to collaborate in a single platform.
+The platform works as follows:

-The clients may create their projects and jobs about programming, writing, design, development etc. and post the details on this platform to find an expert on such topics.
-The freelancers are free to bid on these projects until a certain deadline that is specifically determined by the client.
+* Clients post project draft which requires proficiency on programming, writing, design, or development to find a fitting freelancer.
+* Freelancers are free to bid on these projects until a certain deadline determined by the client.
 After collecting these bids, the client may agree with one of these freelancers.
-The agreement includes details such as job completion deadline, total fee to be paid, payment options and so on.
+* Agreements includes information such as job completion deadline, total fee to be paid, and payment options.

 For further information, please see our [Wiki](https://github.com/bounswe/bounswe2018group10/wiki) page.